AkashSingh1505/Location_BG_service_with_ARF/README.md

 Refer to the library's documentation for more detailed information on each method and its usage.

-## License

-This library is provided under the XYZ License.
-Please refer to the LICENSE file for more details.

 ---

 We hope this library proves to be a valuable addition to your Android application, enabling efficient background location services and dynamic activity-based location updates.
 If you have any questions, feedback, or issues, please don't hesitate to contact our support team.